Tre7o/HillsideSchoolsDemo1/README.md

 # HillsideSchoolsDemo1
-This is an android application designed for the Hillside Primary and Nursery school, to display relevenat information
+A firebase android application designed for the Hillside Primary and Nursery school, to display relevenat information

 Application UI